Content Map Terms

 Before you give your child any over-the-counter medicine for reflux:

 - Talk to your child's doctor.

 - Read the label.
-Do not give a child any product that contains bismuth subsalicylate, such as Pepto-Bismol or Kaopectate.
+Do not give a child any product that contains bismuth subsalicylate, such as Pepto-Bismol.
 Experts think it may be linked to Reye syndrome, a rare but serious illness.

 - Be sure you understand how much and how often to give the medicine to your child.
 If you are not sure, ask your doctor.